 Though the suicides decreased, they did not stop completely.

 On January 18, 2012, Pittard attended a memorial service for a soldier who had hanged himself on Christmas Day by his family’s tree.
 He left the service stewing about the effect on the soldier’s young daughters.
 “They lost their father,” he remembers thinking, “and they’ll probably lose Christmas.”
-As he left, a staffer informed him that another soldier at the base had just committed suicide.
+As he left, a staffer informed him that another soldier at the base had just ended his own life.
 Pittard felt the progress he’d made was slipping away.

 The morning after the memorial, still feeling bitter and on edge, Pittard was told by one of the fort’s public affairs officers that he needed to write his weekly blog post.
 He channeled his frustration into his writing.